Follow these email etiquette tips in order to write more effective email.

 While your spell checker won’t catch every mistake, at the very least it will catch a few typos.
 If you are sending a message that will be read by someone higher up on the chain of command (a superior or professor, for instance), or if you’re about to mass-mail dozens or thousands of people, take an extra minute or two before you hit “send”.
 Show a draft to a close associate, in order to see whether it actually makes sense.

 Email is not secure.
-Just as random pedestrians could easily reach into your mailbox and intercept the envelopes that you send and receive through the post office, a curious hacker, a malicious criminal, or the FBI can easily intercept your email.
-Your IT department has the ability to read any and all email messages in your work account (and your company can legally may fire you if you write anything inappropriate).
+Just as random pedestrians could reach into a physical mailbox and intercept envelopes, a curious hacker, a malicious criminal, and your IT department can probably read any and all email messages in your work account.

 If you stretch the truth in an email (downplaying a problem, leaving out an important detail, etc.), you’re creating a written record that your recipient can (and will) use to determine whether